django/deps/draft/0003-javascript-tests.rst

 QUnit should be used because it is:

 - Popular (used by `jQuery`_, `Backbone.js`_, and `Ember.js`_)
-- Similar to the Python test suite (it is not a BDD framework)
+- Similar to the Python test suite (it is not a BDD framework like Jasmine)
 - Easy to setup (like Jasmine and Mocha, it only requires a JS and HTML file)
+- QUnit auto-resets the ``#qunit-fixture`` element which allows for more certain test isolation

 Blanket for code coverage
 -------------------------